Admissions Categories & Program Options

 Admissions Policy

-The JD degree is a professional, undergraduate program that generally requires prior university study for admission, except in cases of applicants who qualify for the Work/Life Experience category.
+The Juris Doctor (JD) degree is a professional, undergraduate program that generally requires prior university study for admission, except in cases of applicants who qualify for the Work/Life Experience category.

-In assessing applications, the Admissions Committee reviews each application holistically by taking into consideration all application materials submitted, including the applicant’s academic record, LSAT score, online application (including personal statement), references and non-academic experience.
-Interviews of applicants with significant non-academic experience may be held at the discretion of the Committee.
-Interviews typically take place in May or June.
+In the assessment process, the Admissions Committee reviews each application holistically by taking into consideration all submitted application materials, including the applicant’s academic record, LSAT score, online application, personal statement, references and non-academic experience.
+Interviews of select applicants, including those with significant non-academic experience, may be held at the discretion of the Committee.
+Interviews typically take place in May.

 Applicant Residency Status

-In order to ensure that candidates from provinces and territories without law schools have representation within the JD program and access to justice within the legal profession, the Admissions Committee will take into consideration the geographic region of our applicants in their admission decisions.
+In order to ensure that candidates from provinces and territories without law schools have representation within the JD program and to ensure continued access to justice within these regions' legal profession, the Admissions Committee will take into consideration the geographic region of our applicants in their admission decisions.

-As such, applicants are asked to provide information pertaining to your province/territory of residency.
-This may not necessarily be the province/territory within which you currently reside.
-When declaring your residency, especially if you are a resident of the Atlantic provinces (Nova Scotia, Prince Edward Island, Newfoundland & Labrador, and New Brunswick), and/or the territories (Nunavut, Yukon, and the Northwest Territories), please include your reasons for consideration.
+As such, applicants are asked to provide information pertaining to their province/territory of residency.
+This may not necessarily be the province/territory within which they currently reside.

 Deciding Residency

 An applicant is a resident of a province/territory if they have a real and substantial connection with that province.
-Such factors include, but are not limited to, the following:
+Such factors include, but are not limited to:

-• Having lived in that province/territory full-time for two years, without having attended an academic institution, as of September 1st of the year for which they are seeking admission;
+• Having lived in that province/territory full-time for two years, without having attended a post-secondary academic institution, as of September 1st of the year for which they are seeking admission;

 • Place where the applicant has lived/been employed, with a focus on the preceding five years;